alien4cloud/csar-public-library/org/ystia/README.rst

 - **org/ystia/samples/topologies/welcome_basic**

 To create the sample application you need to have in the Alien4Cloud catalog the CSARs for the welcome component and the welcome_basic topology.
-Moreover, some basic Ystia TOSCA types have to be available in the catalog.
+Moreover, some basic Ystia Forge TOSCA types have to be available in the catalog.
 These types are brought by the a component called **common**.

 Suppose that none of the necessary components, nor topology template are uploaded to the Alien4CLoud catalog.
 You have to generate CSARs for :